 13. Keep up the course load.
 Maximizing aid eligibility means not only scoring an award, but maintaining it.
-Federal programs such as the Pell grant are tied to your child's student status, meaning that if he or she drops a class, it could wind up costing more than a blemished grade point average.
-To keep the money coming in year after year, read the fine print and make sure that both you and your child understand the course-load and grade requirements.
+Federal programs such as the Pell Grant are tied to your child's student status, meaning that if he or she drops a class, it could wind up costing more than a blemished GPA.
+To keep the money coming in year after year, read the fine print and make sure that you and your child understand the course load and grade requirements.

 15. Reduce capital gains.
 Capital gains from stocks, bonds and mutual funds count as income and could stand between your child and a fat aid check.
 If you're thinking about selling your securities and redeploying that cash into your retirement fund, a new home or paying off debt, Kantrowitz recommends doing so no later than your child's sophomore year in high school.
 "Sell two years prior to going to college so that it occurs not in the base year, but the year before," he says.
 "Two years before won't count against you."

 17. Perk up.
-The higher the family income, the lower the financial-aid eligibility, but nobody ever said anything about perks.
+The higher the family income, the lower the financial aid eligibility, but nobody ever said anything about perks.
 Instead of a raise or bonus this year, try negotiating more flexible hours, subsidized meals, extra vacation time, gym memberships, loan forgiveness, tuition reimbursement or a better insurance package.
-Such gifts that don't show up as income on your W-2 could wind up saving both you and your boss cash in the end.
+Gifts that don't show up as income on your W-2 could wind up saving you and your boss cash in the end.

 19. Use the grandparents.
-Mom and dad are fair game for federal scrutiny, but grandma and gramps are a different story.
-529 plans held by grandparents are not included when assessing a family's expected college contribution.
+Mom and dad are fair game for federal scrutiny, but Grandma and Gramps are a different story.
+Grandparents who hold 529 plans are not included when assessing a family's expected college contribution.
 But before you encourage them to contribute to a 529, make sure you understand that distributions from such an account will be considered a gift to the student and could impact financial aid eligibility.

 20. Be honest.
 The fastest way to lose out on an aid package is by being deceitful.
 "The formula is so heavily based on income, it's really hard to think about ways to get around that," says Thomas.
 "You can really get in trouble if you try to manipulate the formula by hiding things."
-According to Finaid.org, schools are required to verify one out of every three FAFSA applications and many choose to verify all.
+According to FinAid.org, schools are required to verify 30 percent of FAFSA applications, and many choose to verify all.
 Hiding assets or falsifying information can result in financial penalties, loss of aid and, in some cases, jail time.